MI-AFP/tutorials/tutorials/11_performance-debug.md

 # Performance and Debugging

-During this tutorial, we will take a look how to improve the performance of Haskell program and how to debug it.
-We will use very simple example everywhere - [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number).
+During this tutorial, we will take a look how to improve the performance of a Haskell program and how to debug it.
+We will use very simple example - [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number).

 ```haskell
 import System.Environment